Caution: This Sex Story contains strong sexual content, including Coercion, Consensual, BiSexual, Heterosexual, Fiction, Crime, Mystery,

 The fat teenager clumps inside.

-It’s mid-May and I’m looking for a runaway kid, an 11-year old girl.
+It’s mid-May and I’m looking for a runaway kid, a girl.
 The runaways are fewer in number this year, I’m not sure why.
 Maybe there were too many unhappy endings and the word spread.
 Maybe we good guys became more efficient.
 Maybe pimps became softer.